hintron/Oldentide/Website/HTTPS.md

 Follow the instructions to install the certbot command line utility

-##Create a certificate
+## Create a certificate

 Once certbot is installed, simply run the following command:
 * sudo certbot certonly --webroot -w ~/Oldentide/Website/public -d example.com -d www.example.com
 This will create a single certificate that can be used for domains https://example.com and https://www.example.com.
+If you don't want the www version of the domain to be included in the cert, simply remove it from the command.
 The certificates will be stored in /etc/letsencrypt/live/$domain/.
-The $domain folder is just the first domain listed in the command (example.com).
+The $domain folder is just the FIRST domain listed in the command (example.com).
 See https://certbot.eff.org/docs/using.html#where-are-my-certificates.
 To double check that the certificates were generated properly, run this command:
 * openssl x509 -text -noout -inform pem -in /etc/letsencrypt/live/example.com/cert.pem
 The key thing to check here is that "X509v3 Subject Alternate Name" shows both example.com and www.example.com.

-##Setup certificate auto-renewal
+## Setup certificate auto-renewal

 Let's Encrypt certs last for only 90 days, so we need to automate the renewal of the certificates in the future.
 First, test to see if autorenewal works: